fluid-cloudnative/fluid/README.md

 ## Contributing

-Fluid is an open source project with neutral IP.
-Contributions are welcome and greatly appreciated.
+Contributions are highly welcomed and greatly appreciated.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

 ## Adopters